UserOfficeProject/user-office-core/README.md

 Lints typescript code and log if there are any errors.<br>
 `npm run lint:fix` should be used if you want to fix all auto-fixable errors and warnings.

-## Documentation

-You can find the full documentation for the User Office project [here](https://userofficeproject.github.io/user-office-core/develop/).

 ## Contribution and release versioning